weartstudio/WooZen/readme.txt

 License: GPL version 2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-WooZen
+Storechip

 == Description ==

-Add extra capabilities to WooCommerce with the power of Zen.
-This plugin extend the wonderful WooCommerce system with small tweaks.
+Add extra capabilities to WooCommerce with the power of Chips and Code.
+This plugin extend the wonderful WooCommerce system with extra tweaks take your system to the next level.
-WooZen is a small, rock solid, simple and **free extension** for a WooCommerce.
+Storechip is a small, rock solid, simple and **free extension** for a WooCommerce.

-= Features =
+= Features is developing continously =
 * Add unlimited Custom Stock Statuses for WooCommerce's Inventory Manager.
 * Add Custom Cart button Text
 * Add quantity input field before Cart button in product list.

-=This is not all=
+= This is not all =
 * Free plugin without any kind of limitation.
 * Work with variable products too.
 * Fully **Translateable**